ChristopherA/www.ParticipatoryEcosystem.org/README.md

 # Participatory Ecosystem

-Public website for www.ParticipatoryEcosystem.com, sharing a definition of what qualities are required to have a Participatory Ecosystem.
+Public website for http://www.ParticipatoryEcosystem.com, sharing a definition of what qualities are required to have a Participatory Ecosystem.
+STATUS: Release, sharing a definition of what qualities are required to have a Participatory Ecosystem.
 STATUS: Release

 ## Definition of Participatory Ecosystem